Improve Intestinal and Immune HealthJuly 2018

 By Michael Downey

-People are surprised to learn that about 70% of the human immune system resides in the gut (known as the gut microbiome).
+People are surprised to learn that about 70% of the human immune system resides in gastrointestinal-associated tissue (known as gut-associated lymphoid tissue).

 The immune system relies on the presence of healthy intestinal bacteria to protect the body from illness.1,2